Photodynamic Therapy for Acne in Washington, DC

 Acne is a genetic, hormonal disease characterized by overproduction of oil by the sebaceous glands, plugging of the sebaceous glands to form micro- and macro- comedones (blackheads) and, finally, action of skin bacteria or oil trapped underneath the skin, to produce red inflammatory cystic lesions.

 There has been some interest and some research in photodynamic therapy of acne.
 With photodynamic therapy, a drug that is activated by light is applied to the skin.
-After a certain period, the drug is then washed off and the skin is exposed to light.
+After a short incubation period skin is exposed to a narrow band of light in the Blu-U illuminator.
 That light energy causes the release of singlet oxygen molecules, which have the biologic effect of killing P. acnes, the bacteria responsible for acne.
 The light also seems to cause involution of the sebaceous glands.

 Treatment involves a several-step process, done in the office: